How to Insure Classic and Collector Cars

 Where to Buy It

-For collector or classic coverage, you’ll see many different insurers that offer it.
+For collector or classic auto insurance, you’ll see many that many different providers offer it.
 Large carriers either have their own or sell it via their partnership with another company.
-Here are a few of the major insurers that offer collector car insurance:
+Here are a few of the major insurers that offer coverage for vintage vehicles:

 Some companies specialize in this type of insurance.
 These are often the same firms that partner with larger insurers.
 Hagerty and Grundy are both well-known in the collector car space and partner with large companies.
 You’ll see these names on the same pages or hear your agent talk about them when they go over this type of coverage with you.